 There is a broad literature about detecting who are the influencers on social networks (for example, Twitter and Facebook).

 Numerous graph criterion were derived to describe them : degree centrality , PageRank, closeness centrality or betweeness centrality.
 I find betweenness centrality very interesting because its value represents how important the node is for conveying information in the network to other individuals who are not connected to each other.

 Obviously, Marvel stars like Spider Man, Thor, and Hulk are good candidates and have indeed very high values of all imaginable centrality measures.
 But if we draw the graph for a value of K = 50 the real Marvel Universe cornerstone clearly appears (the one with highest betweenness values).

 It is Beast!
 What is surprising is that he is not the X-Men's biggest star (like Wolverine, Storm, or Professor X) but he is the main link between X-Men and the Avengers.
 So if I was to choose a negotiator between these two groups in a modern company, to target a person to dismantle a terrorist network or to choose my brand ambassador in Marvel Universe, Beast would be the perfect candidate.

 I had a lot of fun mining the Marvel graph for clusters and influencers.

-- Label the characters with the side they choose during Civil War: Could we predict their affiliation the way we can in the well known Zachary's Karate Club graph ?
+- Labeling the characters with the side they choose-during Civil War: Could we predict their affiliation the way we can in the well known Zachary's Karate Club graph?